cenviity/jj/docs/tutorial.md

 Parent commit      : kwtuwqnm 643061ac ABC
 ```

-That will bring up the built-in diff editor[^alternative_diff_editors] with a
+This brings up the built-in diff editor[^alternative_diff_editors] with a
 diff of the changes in the "ABCD" commit.
 Expand the file by clicking on `(+)`
-or with right arrow, then select the sections/line to include (the `- c` and `+ C`
+or with right arrow, then select the sections/lines to include (the `- c` and `+ C`
-lines in this case) by clicking or using space.
-Once complete, press `c` to confirm
+lines in this case) by clicking or using the space bar.
+Once complete, press `c` to
-changes, or `q` to exit without saving.
-You can also use the mouse to click on the menu
+confirm changes, or `q` to exit without saving.
+You can also use the mouse to click on
-items to see more options (keyboard navigation is currently limited).
+the menu items to see more options (keyboard navigation is currently limited).

 [^alternative_diff_editors]: There are many other diff editors you could use.
 For example, if you have [Meld](https://meldmerge.org) installed and in the